 Communication as a professional field can be broken down into many different specialty fields.
 Specific specialties such as Communication Studies can allow students to develop an expertise in generalized communication skills for advancement within their careers.

-Communication Studies is a degree major that focuses on the art of communication, theories related to communication, and functional uses of communication in a professional environment.
+Communication Studies is a communication degree major that focuses on the art of communication, theories related to communication, and functional uses of communication in a professional environment.
 Even with this definition, Communication Studies can be further broken down into the art of communication between specific individuals, organizations, groups, or academic professionals.

 Who Should Consider a Communications Studies Degree?